 By the way, you don’t need any fancy books, folders, or software to get your affairs in order.
 Chances are that most of your vital records are still in paper form, and a standard 2″ folder with dividers will work just fine to help you get your vital records in order.

 This is one of those things that falls into the “important but not urgent” category, for sure.
 I’m traveling to visit my parents this summer, and I hope to help them with it as well.
 My mom tells me that their final will and testament still has designations for guardianship for my brother and I should my parents die.
 I think their will might need updating while we’re at it.

-What would help you get your family’s vital records in order?
+What would help you start your exit planning: organizing your vital records?